Boltovnya/hylia/src/posts/repeating-block-xor-encryption-ctf-writeup.md

 00001111 ^ 01101101 =  01100010 -> Hamming Distance = 3
 ```

-So it's time to code that up:
+Easy enough.
+So it's time to code that up.
+We'll be doing this in Python, and the full code is available on [Gitlab](https://gitlab.com/boltovnya/247ctf).

 ```python
 def xor(a, b):